 All intercompany activity and balances, including any related profit on intercompany sales, have been eliminated from the consolidated financial statements.
 In our opinion, all adjustments, consisting only of normal recurring adjustments necessary for fair presentation, have been included in the consolidated financial statements.
-The results of operations for the three months ended September 30, 2022 are not necessarily indicative of results that may be expected for the entire fiscal year.
-The interim consolidated financial statements should be read in conjunction with the consolidated financial statements and accompanying notes included in Annual Report on Form 10-K for the fiscal year ended June 30, 2022 (the "2022 Annual Report on Form 10-K").
+The results of operations for the three and six months ended December 31, 2022 are not necessarily indicative of results that may be expected for the entire fiscal year.
+The interim consolidated financial statements should be read in conjunction with the consolidated financial statements and accompanying notes included in our Annual Report on Form 10-K for the fiscal year ended June 30, 2022 (the "2022 Annual Report on Form 10-K").